MIDS-scaling-up/v2/week11/hw/README.md

 ```

 # Assignment
-In this homework, you will be training a Lunar Lander module to land properly **using your Jetson TX2**.
+In this homework, you will be training a Lunar Lander module to land properly **using your Xavier NX**.
 There is a video component to this file, so use a display or VNC.

 First, some background reading: https://www.novatec-gmbh.de/en/blog/introduction-to-q-learning/